centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-centreon-ha/installation-2-nodes.md

 To be run **only on one central node**:

+> **WARNING:** the syntax of the following command depends on the Linux Distribution you are using.

 <Tabs groupId="sync">
 <TabItem value="RHEL 8 / Oracle Linux 8 / Alma Linux 8" label="RHEL 8 / Oracle Linux 8 / Alma Linux 8">